imskojs/AngularTestNotes/unit-test.md

 import { RouterTestingModule } from '@angular/router/testing'
 ```

 `async` waits for all asynchronous calls within the Zone.
 Tests will not execute until calls within the asynchronous test zone have been completed.
+I think `async` should not be used as it could make the unit test to run for long time. use `fakeAsync` instead.

 `ComponentFixture` creates fixture(fixed state of a set of objects used as a baseline for running tests)

-`TestBed` container that connects dependencies.
+`TestBed` container that connects dependencies, and fakes.

 `fakeAsync` run asynchronous functions as if they were synchronous.
 `tick` is used with `fakeAsync` to forward in milliseconds.